What is the 60s Aesthetic?

 Politically and socially, the 60s witnessed significant movements for civil rights, women’s liberation, and anti-war protests.
 The countercultural values of peace, love, and freedom were often expressed through the arts and served as rallying cries for change.

-Interior Design
+The 60s Style in Interior Design

 The 60s aesthetic in interior design was characterized by a blend of two influential movements: the Space Age Aesthetic and the Pop Art movement.
 These two movements brought bold and dynamic elements into interior spaces, creating a vibrant and futuristic atmosphere.